-The reality is the maximum number of cards you should have depends on your unique financial situation.
+Some people with multiple credit cards wonder if they have too many.
+Opening more credit cards makes it more difficult to stay on top of each one and can cause financial stress.
+The maximum number of cards you should have depends on your unique financial situation.
+Although each person is different, general guidelines can help you gauge if you’re fine with your current credit card roster or if you should slow down.
 Here’s how to determine if your collection of credit cards is ideal or if you have way too many.

 Is There an Ideal Number of Credit Cards You Should Have?

 There’s no specific threshold on the number of credit cards you should have.
 In fact, having several credit cards could be beneficial if you can responsibly manage all of your accounts and take advantage of the benefits they offer.
-However, missing payments, stretching your budget too thin or throwing away money on annual fees means you could be overextended.
+However, missing payments, stretching your budget too thin, or throwing away money on annual fees means you could be overextended.
+These issues can turn advantageous credit cards into a quagmire that drags your finances.

 Is It Good to Have Multiple Credit Cards?

+It’s completely normal to have multiple credit cards, and you’re definitely not alone if you’re in this category.
 On average, Americans have between three and four open credit cards.
-So, if you have multiple credit cards, you’re definitely not alone.
-In fact, it could be quite beneficial if:
+Having multiple credit cards isn’t entirely bad.
+In fact, it could be quite beneficial if any of the following apply:

 - You enjoy the incentives and protections that come with various credit card products.